 I don’t think the Nando’s scheme is particularly generous, but if you enjoy eating there then you should get a loyalty card, because free Nando’s food is a no brainer for all fans.

 Visiting coffee shops is hardly a thrifty activity, but if you do go to Costa Coffee, then signing up to the Coffee Club is definitely worth it.
 I joined the scheme whilst I was on maternity leave, as I found I was spending a lot of my time in coffee shops during that period.

 I have an app on my phone, which I added the card number to.
 This means that I don’t have to carry around another piece of plastic.
 The app also allows me to order ahead, before collecting my coffee in store.
 This feature is particularly handy if I’m running late, but really fancy a coffee.

-The loyalty schemes you choose will depend on your individual shopping habits.
+There are loads of programmes available to sign up to, but the loyalty schemes you choose will depend on your individual shopping habits.
 There’s no point in having a Nando’s card if you don’t like chicken.
 But if you shop at any of the places listed above, then I’d recommend that you sign up to their loyalty schemes, because they’re actually worth being a part of.
 Just remember to keep your receipts to scan into the Shoppix app!